samplchallenges/SAMPL7/host_guest/cyclodextrin_derivatives/README.md

-# The SAMPL7 Cyclodextrin Derivatives Challenge
+README.md# The SAMPL7 Cyclodextrin Derivatives Challenge

-For SAMPL7, the Gilson group is contributing binding data for two hosts (r-rimantadine and trans-4-methylcyclohexanol) binding to beta-cyclodextrin as well as nine novel cyclodextrin derivatives synthesized by Gilson postdoc Katy Kellett.
+For SAMPL7, the Gilson group is contributing binding data for two hosts (r-rimantadine and trans-4-methylcyclohexanol) binding to beta-cyclodextrin as well as eight novel cyclodextrin derivatives synthesized by Gilson postdoc Katy Kellett.

 ## Challenge overview